graphery/graphane-doc/src/guides/svg/02-SVG-structure.md

 :::

 ::: warning note
-This attribute is case-sensitive and the `B` is uppercase, always must be written as `viewBox`
+The attributes in SVG are case-sensitive.
+In this case, the `B` is uppercase, always must be written as `viewBox`.
 :::

 ## width and height